 - Require disclosure to consumers that LIIS policies cannot deliver any tax avoidance benefits unless the policy is kept in force until the death of the insured and that consumers, especially those who are not wealthy, generally find it extremely difficult to keep a policy in force for an entire lifetime.

-- Limit the use of certain deceptive features found in many policies, the fastest growing segment of the market:
+- Limit the use of certain deceptive features found in many indexed universal life policies, the fastest growing segment of the universal life market:

-- Require insurers offering multi-year indexed strategies to pay prorated interest upon lapse or surrender; for indexed strategies of one year or less, the forfeiture of interest upon lapse or surrender must be disclosed as a .
+- Require insurers offering multi-year indexed strategies to pay prorated interest upon lapse or surrender; for indexed strategies of one year or less, the forfeiture of interest upon lapse or surrender must be disclosed as a surrender charge.

 - Require insurers offering interest guarantees based on periods of longer than one year to disclose that their guaranteed interest rates are NOT true annual rates.

-- Prohibit the use of multipliers in A universal life policy in which the savings account earns interest according to the performance of a specified index or indices, such as the S&P 500.
-For example, if the polic click for more policies.
+- Prohibit the use of multipliers in indexed universal life policies.
 Currently, insurers are offering add-on features called “multipliers” that inflate the policy values the insurer can show in its illustrations but have no real benefit to consumers.

 - Overrule a federal court decision that prevents consumers of life insurance from enforcing violations of existing laws preventing fraud and unfair business practices in the use of illustrations to sell life insurance.

 - Task the Department of Insurance to report to the Legislature on ways in which LIIS policies can be redesigned to improve persistency rates.
 Currently, LIIS policy designs produce high lapse rates (low persistency rates), but there is no reason that policies need to be designed that way.